South America is disadvantaged by a daunting gender gap in digital skills.

 What started as an internal initiative has now become the stepping stone to improve the business park’s approach to waste management

 What started as an internal initiative, designed to generate awareness, has now become the stepping stone to improve the business park’s approach to waste management.
-And the scalability of this initiative is so high that future software iterations will allow us to gamify the programme amongst tenants!
+The scalability of this initiative is high, and future software iterations will allow us to gamify the programme between tenants.

 Phase III: Building a bot for one of the largest retailers in the world

 With a base understanding of app development, the second phase of the programme focused on a project to enhance the customer experience for the Chilean operation of one of the largest retailers in the world.